Health & Wellbeing Resources

 Freephone: 116 123

-a free app to help distract, resist or manage the urge to self harm.
+Calm Harm: A free app to help distract, resist or manage the urge to self harm.

-MindShift: free app to help young people and young adults deal with anxiety – looking at anxiety management and relaxation and also specific issues such as perfectionism.
+MindShift: Free app to help young people and young adults deal with anxiety – looking at anxiety management and relaxation and also specific issues such as perfectionism.

 Reasons 2: A free app designed by Washington Mind in conjunction with young people to help improve our wellbeing.
-Other wellbeing /moodtracker apps include Five Ways to Wellbeing, WRAP, Diary Mood Tracker, Catch it, Virtual Hopebox
+Other wellbeing /moodtracker apps include Five Ways to Wellbeing, WRAP, Diary Mood Tracker, Catch it, Virtual Hopebox.

 Catch it: Learn how to manage feelings like anxiety and depression with Catch It.
 The app will teach you how to look at problems in a different way, turn negative thoughts into positive ones and improve your mental wellbeing.

 MeeTwo: The MeeTwo app provides a safe and secure forum for teenagers wanting to discuss any issue affecting their lives.
-You can anonymously get advice from experts or other teenagers going through similar experiences in areas such as mental health, self-harming, relationships and friendships.
+You can anonymously get advice from experts or other teenagers going through similar experiences in areas such as mental health, self-harming, relationships & friendships.